Governance of Clinical Education

 Duties of a CCCE are to:

 The Clinical Instructor (CI) is the physical therapist responsible for instruction, supervision, and evaluation of the student at the clinical education site.
-One year of clinical experience is preferred as minimal criteria for serving as the CI.
+The CI must hold a physical therapy license within the state that they practice.
+One year of clinical experience is strongly preferred as minimal criteria for serving as the CI.
 At some sites, more than one CI may share a student (2:1 model), or one CI may supervise more than one student (1:2 model).

-Guidelines for Clinical Instructors (based on the APTA Guidelines and Self-Assessment for Clinical Education - 2004 Revision)
+Guidelines for Clinical Instructors (based on the APTA Clinical Instructor Guidelines, 2009)

 The CI demonstrates:

-In appreciation of the time, effort, and support our clinical education sites provide to the physical therapy community of Midwestern University, Midwestern University's Physical Therapy Program is pleased to be able to offer the following benefits to clinical facilities who serve as clinical education sites:
+In appreciation of the time, effort, and support our clinical education sites provide to Midwestern University PT students, Midwestern University's Physical Therapy Program is pleased to be able to offer the following benefits to clinical facilities who serve as clinical education sites: